bagisto/bagisto-docs/docs/master/prologue/upgrade-guide.md

 ## New Changes

-The following changes have been implemented in Bagisto from version master to upcoming version:
+We are excited to announce the latest updates in Bagisto!
+These changes have been implemented in the master branch, which serves as the development branch for new features and breaking changes.
+These updates will be included in the upcoming stable release.

-For more information, please visit the [Bagisto changelog on GitHub](https://github.com/bagisto/bagisto/blob/master/CHANGELOG.md).
+For a detailed list of changes, please visit the [Bagisto CHANGELOG.md on GitHub](https://github.com/bagisto/bagisto/blob/master/CHANGELOG.md).

-#### Changes in the latest release

-We are excited to announce the release of version [master](https://github.com/bagisto/bagisto) of Bagisto, which includes numerous enhancements and improvements.
-To ensure a smooth transition to this latest version, we have prepared a comprehensive upgrade guide.
+To help you prepare for the upcoming release, we have also provided an upgrade guide.

-For the upgrade guide visit [Bagisto UPGRADE.md on GitHub](https://github.com/bagisto/bagisto/blob/master/UPGRADE.md).
+You can find the full upgrade instructions here: [Bagisto UPGRADE.md on GitHub](https://github.com/bagisto/bagisto/blob/master/UPGRADE.md).